Raymmar/download-twitter-spaces/README.md

 ## How it works

-Twitter obfuscates your audio recordings and then chops them up into 3 second .acc, .ts or .mp4 files which they then combine at runtime to recreate the playback.
+Twitter obfuscates your audio / video recordings and then chops them up into short .acc, .ts or .mp4 files which they then combine at runtime to recreate the playback.
 This makes it difficult to download your audio as you cannot just inspect the page and look for an .mp3 or .mp4 file to download.

 This extension works by monitoring network activity in the browser when activated, and searching for a m3u8 URL which is a playlist that tells the server which files to play and in what order.